YuemingJin/MTRCNet-CL/README.md

 * test_singlenet_tool.py:  single-task network for tool presence detection

-### Citation
+## Citation
-If you find the code useful for your research, please cite our paper.
+If you find the code useful for your research, please cite:
 ```
 @article{jin2020multi,
   title={Multi-task recurrent convolutional network with correlation loss for surgical video analysis},